Sage-Bionetworks/neurolincsdreamchallenge/workflows/unique-objects-workflow/README.md

 It is also an example of how to structure a CWL workflow to consume IDs from Synapse and run them in parallel using Toil.

+This uses the [scatter](https://www.commonwl.org/user_guide/23-scatter-workflow/) feature of CWL.
+This puts the burden of identifying the tasks to run outside of the CWL definition.

 ## Requirements

 See [requirements.txt](requirements.txt) for full listing.